A New Chapter: Arion Press at Haines

 Tim Hawkinson created his massive ink-drip drawings for Mary Shelley’s Frankenstein using a homemade contraption that mirrors gothic novel’s themes of technology, nature, and consciousness, as well as the pursuits of the novel’s titular inventor.
 For the project, Hawkinson built a customized pen tool with a hypodermic needle stylus and gravity-fed ink reservoir suspended from his studio ceiling.
 Sheets of butcher paper were fixed to the wall-mounted turntable.
 Hawkinson then spun the paper to make a series of horizontal lines to produce his cross-hatched images of scenes from the book.
 Ink dribbled downwards from each mark created by this idiosyncratic, unwieldy gadget, forcing the artist to embrace nature as a co-creator of his images.

 Alison Saar’s multi-disciplinary practice addresses issues of race, gender, and spirituality, particularly as they relate to Black female identity and the African diaspora.
 A New Chapter includes examples from Saar’s three collaborations with Arion Press, including The Escape, black-and-white relief print rendering a pivotal scene from Kindred by Octavia Butler in her bold, distinctive imagery.
-These works are complemented by The Copacetic Suite, a series of striking linocut prints paying tribute to the artists of the Harlem Renaissance.
+These works are complemented by The Copacetic Suite, a series of striking linocut prints paying tribute to the artists of the Harlem Renaissance, published by Mullowney Printing.
 In scenes animated by her vibrant palette and swirling, energetic mark-making, Saar imagines dancers, singers, musicians, and patrons enjoying Harlem’s heyday of the 1930s and 40s.

 “As we mark our 50th anniversary with our historic move to the northern edge of the city and this iconic location by the Bay, we are buoyed by Fort Mason’s rich programming and incredible partnerships already underway with new neighbors including Haines Gallery.
 This exhibition celebrates the power of community, our past and future collaborators, and engages the public in a new and meaningful way,” says Rolph Blythe, Executive Director of Arion Press.